 Inexpensive and easy to maintain, snake plants are a great choice for aspiring and experienced green thumbs alike.
 They are great for improving indoor air quality, part of the reason why they have been coined “the bedroom plant.”
 They’re also known among green thumbs to reduce headaches and improve energy levels.

-is well known in holistic circles to bring positive energy into the home, known as the “plant of immortality” by the Egyptians.
-More scientifically speaking, its a low maintenance plant that boasts many air purification qualities.
-It’s even been found to improve memory and reduce depression in mice!
+This plant is well known in holistic circles to bring positive energy into the home, known as the “plant of immortality” by the Egyptians.
+More scientifically speaking, it's a low maintenance plant that boasts many air purification qualities.

-just a beautiful touch to any home, English Ivy is great for allergies and asthma by reducing airborne mold and formaldehyde.
+A beautiful touch to any home, English Ivy is great for allergies and healthy breathing by reducing airborne mold and formaldehyde.
 It has also been found to improve your sleep quality if you have it in your bedroom.
-If you’re looking to catch a few more winks of sleep at night, consider English Ivy (and Sleep Peacefulli).
+If you’re looking to catch a few more winks of sleep at night, consider English Ivy.

-plant is another known air-purifier and a great statement piece for any room.
-By breathing in more pure air when we’re both awake and asleep, we can reduce our anxiety levels and lower our blood pressure.
+This plant is another known air-purifier and a great statement piece for any room.
+By breathing in more pure air when we’re both awake and asleep, we can support our mental and physical well-being.